falconnsc/falconnsc/README.md

 - 👋 Hi, I’m @falconsc
-- 👀 I’m interested in How to make a MineCraft mod
+- 👀 I’m interested in How to make game
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Godot
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 15065886827@163.com